Gretchen Rubin: Popular culture

 The Happiness Project was mentioned on the gameshow Jeopardy!.
 For the category "Glee", the clues were synonyms for the word, including "Gretchen Rubin chronicled a year in which she tried to be more gleeful in a blog and a book called this 'project'."
 Answer: "Happiness."

 Personal life

 Rubin lives on Manhattan's Upper East Side in a triplex decorated by Mario Buatta.
-She married Jamie Rubin, a private equity fund manager, in 1994, and the couple have two daughters, Eliza and Eleanor.
+She married Jamie Rubin, a private equity fund manager, in 1994, and the couple have two daughters.
 Her father-in-law is Robert Rubin, who served as Secretary of the Treasury under Bill Clinton.

-Her husband's struggles with Hepatitis C inspired her to serve on the board of the New York Organ Donor Network and is a strong advocate for organ donation.
+Her husband has Hepatitis C, and this led to Gretchen Rubin joining the board of the New York Organ Donor Network, and advocating for organ donation.